Chitina Personal Use Salmon Fishery

 Permits & Regulations

 A Permit is required for the Chitina Subdistrict Personal Use Salmon Fishery.
 Starting in 2017, a $15 fee has been charged for the permit.
 Revenues from this fee are used to help provide sanitation services and trail and road maintenance that will serve the users of the fishery.
-The Chitina personal use permit is for dipnetting in the mainstem of the Copper River downstream of the downstream edge of the Chitina-McCarthy Bridge to 200 yards upstream of Haley Creek.
+The permit is for dipnetting in the mainstem of the Copper River downstream of the downstream edge of the Chitina-McCarthy Bridge to 200 yards upstream of Haley Creek.
+This means all tributaries of the Copper River in this area, including the Chitina River, are CLOSED to personal use fishing.

 Personal Use fisheries are open only to Alaska residents.